STocidlowski/ReceptionRoomTv/README.md

 ```

-Now lets set these two services to start on boot:
+Now lets set it to start on boot:

 ```
 sudo systemctl enable tvplayer.service
 ```

-if you edit, and need to reload use:
+if you edit the service and need to reload use:
 ```bash
 systemctl daemon-reload
 ```